resistiv/YispSharp/README.md

 * **Blackjack**: Taken from the Blackjack assignment earlier in the semester, this tests comparisons, list manipulation, and recursion.
 * **Bowling**: Taken from the Bowling assignment earlier in the semester, this tests comparisons, function definitions & lazy evaluation, list manipulation, and recursion.
 * **Fibonacci**: A Fibonacci number calculator which tests comparisons and recursion.

+## Implementation Details
+Some changes were made to the base language for this implementation of Yisp in order to allow for more flexibility.
+If a change is not mentioned here, it can be assumed that the feature complies with the original project specification.

+* **Addition (+ val1 val2 ...)**: An addition operation accepts two or more values and adds all of them together.
+* **Subtraction (- val1 ...)**: A subtraction operation can perform two tasks:
+    - If given only one operand, the value is negated.
+    - If given two or more operands, all of the other operands are subtracted from the first operand.
+* **Multiplication (\* val1 val2 ...)**: A multiplication operation accepts two or more values and multiplies all of them together.
+* **Quote (quote val) or 'val**: In order to allow the ``symbol?`` function to work properly, ``quote`` was implemented.
+This had side effects for other functions such as ``car`` and ``cdr``, including the need for self-evaluation of numbers, strings, and nil; that is, a quoted version of any of the aforementioned types will be equal to a non-quoted version.
+* **Eval (eval val)**: To allow quoted values to be evaluated, ``eval`` was implemented.